ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.plan.md

 #### Goals and tasks

  * Goal: Google Maps integration
+ 	- We are going to integrate Google Maps into our application.
- 	- We will have to understand the Google Maps API to understand how to integrate this with our application
+ 	- We will have to learn the Google Maps API to understand how to integrate this with our application.
- 	- Hopefully this will be easy for our developers
+ 	- Hopefully this will be easy for our developers.

  * Finish the frontend HTML/CSS
  	- Parham has planned to create a React template
+ 	- Parham and Shray are in charge of front-end development.

  * Popluate the database
  	- This will be a joint group effort